 One of the best ways to save money is to plan your camping trip in advance.
 Know exactly what food and beverages you are going to take with you.
 Plan your equipment out.
 For example, this includes a camping stove and separate coolers for food and beverages.
 If you don’t plan all of your menus and supplies in advance, you will get to the campsite and discover there is something you need that you didn’t bring along.

 Keep it Cool

 Freeze all meats and cold food if possible.
-Anything that will freeze will not only stay cold longer, it will serve as ice blocks to keep everything else cold.
+Anything that will freeze will not only stay cold longer, but it will also serve as ice blocks to keep everything else cold.
 Also, use block ice whenever possible instead of cubes because it will stay cold longer.
 As we mentioned, use separate coolers for food and for drinks.
 You are going to be opening and closing the drink cooler a lot more than the food cooler.
-This helps keep you food colder and safe from contamination.
+This helps keep your food colder and safe from contamination.
 One of the most common “fixes” for the cooler is to freeze your bottled water and use it as ice blocks.
 Be sure to leave a few unfrozen for immediate drinking, though.

 Buy Snacks in Bulk

-Many stores like Whole Foods have bulk sections where you can buy nuts, grains and dehydrated fruit in bulk.
+Many stores like Whole Foods have bulk sections where you can buy nuts, grains, and dehydrated fruit in bulk.
 Most of them also have pre-mixed granola in bulk, making it a perfect inexpensive snack.
 You will pay infinitely more for them in packages, especially if you wait until you get to the campsite.

 Plan Your Menu in Advance

 Planning your menu in advance is especially important.
 This allows you to make sure you have all of the ingredients on hand.
 You don’t want to be scrambling around at the last minute trying to find something that will cost you more at a convenience store or make you try to find a market in the middle of nowhere.